nickg/nvc/nvc.1.md

   operator regardless of the region in which it is declared.
 This is required to analyse code that uses the Synopsys `std_logic_arith` package.

-* `generic-static`:
+* `locally-static`:
-  References to generics are allowed in locally static expressions using the VHDL-2008 rules.
+  References to generics and array slices are allowed in locally static expressions using the VHDL-2008 rules.

 * `universal-bound`:
   Prior to VHDL-2000 when range bounds have universal integer type the expressions